junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Clarifying Amendment to Provide Terrorism Victims Equity Act” or the “CAPTIVE Act”.

 ## § 2.
-Use of certain assets to satisfy judgments against terrorist parties
+Use of blocked assets to satisfy judgments of U.S. persons against terrorist parties

-Section 201(a) of the Terrorism Risk Insurance Act of 2002 (28 U.S.C.
-1610 note) is amended by adding at the end the following: “For purposes of this section, the blocked assets of a terrorist party are subject to execution or attachment in aid of execution in order to satisfy such judgment regardless of whether the terrorist party ceases to be a terrorist party after such judgment is entered.”.

-## § 3.
-Definitions

 Section 201(d) of the Terrorism Risk Insurance Act of 2002 (28 U.S.C.
 1610 note) is amended—